hyperledger-cacti/cacti/rfcs/formats/views/views-corda.md

 There are several potential approaches for doing this.

-1. a) The requesting network lists the RPC addresses the nodes in the view address and the relay driver uses these addresses to directly query the nodes.
+1. a) The requesting network lists the RPC addresses of the nodes in the view address and the relay driver uses these addresses to directly query the nodes.
 Endorsement policy in the request is optional.
 The relay driver sends the request out to all nodes individually and collates the responses.
 This